George Wilson Bridges: William Fox Talbot

 Bridges took a new job as rector of St Giles Church in Maisemore in Gloucestershire. where William attended school.
 It was through a friend of William that Bridges became acquainted with the Talbot family after admiring one of William Fox Talbot's publications.
 This was the first book printed with photographs and it was made possible by Fox Talbot's invention of the calotype.
 Bridges became intrigued by the calotype process and persuaded Talbot to support him with photographic paper for a major project.
 Moreover Talbot allowed Bridges to be instructed in its use even though an American patent was some years away.

 In 1846 Bridges lent his wooden house at Rice Lake in Ontario called Wolf Tower to Catharine Parr Traill.
-This may been because he had little need for this house as for the next seven years he was to wander through Europe and north Africa taking photographs using the novel calotype technique.
+This may have been because he had little need for this house as, for the next seven years he was to wander through Europe and north Africa, taking photographs using the novel calotype technique.

 In 1847 it was recorded that the Jamaican government would give 30 pounds annually to a Mr Stewart towards the upkeep of the infant son of the Reverend George Wilson Bridges.
 No explanation is offered.
 However, the government also awarded 60 pounds per year to Bridges himself for 25 years' service and because he left because of a "calamitous situation".
 These monies must have benefited Bridges on his travels.

 Bridges' first stop was Paris, where he had a state of the art camera made for himself by an optician named Charles Chevalier.
 It was there that he met Richard Haight, an American, who used his camera to take pictures in England.

 In Malta, Bridges met a fellow clergyman Rev. Calvert R. Jones and an entrepreneur cousin of William Fox Talbot's, Christopher Rice Mansel Talbot, who was touring the Mediterranean in his yacht, Galatea.
 Both of these had been asked to assist Bridges by Fox Talbot.
 This was not entirely altruistic as Bridges was sending one copy of each exposure back to Fox Talbot so that he could develop the pictures.
 In return Bridges received more prepared paper.

 In 1851 he was in Egypt but during his travels he also visited Italy, Sicily, Greece, Turkey, the Holy Land and the rest of North Africa.
 Some of the earliest successful photographs in these countries were taken by Bridges.
 The negatives from these pictures can achieve several thousand pounds each at auction.